tuxette/ecas23_randomforest/README.md

     - `xgboost`
     - `shap`

-    you can use the following commands (from a terminal on Linux/MacOS or from 'Anaconda prompt', accessible from the Start menu, on Windows) to do that:
+    you can use the following command (from a terminal on Linux/MacOS or from 'Anaconda prompt', accessible from the Start menu, on Windows) to do that:

     ``` bash
-    pip install matplotlib numpy pandas pyts session_info sklearn rfpimp xgboost
+    pip install notebook jupyterlab matplotlib numpy pandas pyts session_info sklearn rfpimp xgboost shap
     ```

 **Alternatively**, you can use cloud solutions, which prevent you from